arunkanaujia23/DailyUI/Prompt.md

 10. Social Share: Design a social share button/icon and be mindful of the size, imagery, placement, and purpose for sharing.
 It could be to share an article snippet, or a simple link with a photo.
 11. Flash Message: Design a Flash Message with both the error message and success message.
 Is it for a sign up form?
 A download/upload message?
 Is it to promote a membership plan?
 12. E-commerce Shop: Design an e-commerce shop.
 Is it simple for a local business or a large online retailer?
 Is it for clothing, shoes, handmade soap, or something else?
 Consider the brand, the products offered, product views, product options, desired actions (conversions, product views, pricing options, etc.) and of course, the users!
 13. Direct Message: Design a Direct Messaging app, profile, or chat box.
 Consider the parties involved in the messages, images, placement, and context of the messages.
 Are the messages for social purposes?
 Customer support?
+14. Countdown Timer: Is it for an app?
+An interface for an oven or cooking device?
+A sport related countdown such as on a scoreboard?
+Or is it a launch countdown for NASA, race cars, or something else?
+15. On/Off Switch: Consider what's being turned on/off and how it should be done.
+Is it a push-to-start electric vehicle?
+A control panel for a smart refrigerator or some other touch-panel display?
+16. Pop-up Overlay: Is it for a newsletter sign-up form ?
+Is it an ad overlay?
+A gated subscription page such as for premium news or member-only access?
+17. Purchase Receipt: What was purchased?
+On what date?
+How much was the item?
+And from what source and vendor?
+Consider other elements such as a customer support info, a tracking number or receipt number, business location/phone number/website, pictures if needed, and any other related elements.
+Tip:  The bottoms and tops of receipts are usually really underutilized.
+They can be great places to inform customers about upcoming promotions, news, ask for feedback, or promote your social media with a QR code.